j4k0xb/webcrack/CONTRIBUTING.md

 ## Getting Started

 1. Fork and clone the repo
+2. Check out a new branch: `git checkout -b some-feature`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`

-Debugging in VSCode:
+## Debugging

-1. Create a `tmp` directory with `test.js` inside and paste your code
+1. Create a directory named `tmp` with `test.js` inside and paste your code
-2. Press `F5` to build the project and launch the debugger
+2. Press `F5` in VSCode to build the project and launch the debugger (or run `npm run dev`)

+The output will be saved in `tmp/webcrack-out`.

 ## Tests